What damage does chronic pain do to your life?

 In many of these ‘complicated’ cases, no diagnosis is every actually made, leading doctors to tell patients, “It’s all in your head.”
 Other patients are given generalized or ‘wastebasket’ diagnoses with little meaning and/or which offer little insight into the pain’s cause or solution.

 Dr. Cohn, previously a chronic pain sufferer, himself, understands these problems.
-He also understand the intricacies of pain production as few others in the field.
+He also understands the intricacies of pain production as few others in the field.
 He knows that the many, many patients who have been through the Medical Mill represent doctors’ failures to understand the more subtle causes of pain – many of which cannot be found via x-ray, MRI, or electrodiagnostic testing and which cannot be solved by throwing drugs at them.

 Many of the best institutions and pain physicians in the world believe and teach that once pain has become chronic, it causes permanent ‘pain-maintaining’ changes in the brain.
 These changes, they believe, are no longer fixable.
 Pain must, therefore, be treated by dousing the brain’s pain centers with drugs to ‘manage’ these pain perceptions.